 - 2 lbs of cooked shredded chicken

 - 1/2 c of cheddar cheese

 - Boil or steam your cauliflower until it is tender enough to mash.

 - Add in the cream cheese, butter, onion powder, garlic powder, and some salt and pepper to your taste.

 - Mix well and set aside, reserving the parmesan cheese for the topping later.

-- For the spicy chicken filling add the 6 oz of soft cream cheese, chopped onion, chopped celery, mayo, sour cream, chicken broth, hot sauce, and the seasonings to a large bowl and mix until it is smooth and well combined.
+- For the spicy chicken, filling add the 6 oz of softened cream cheese, chopped onion, chopped celery, mayo, sour cream, chicken broth, hot sauce, and the seasonings to a large bowl and mix until it is smooth and well combined.